A Life in Leather — The Story of Katy Warriner

 THE LEATHER

-Oak bark tanning - also known as vegetable tanning - has been a method used to make leather for thousands of years.
-Each hide is unique and different from the last, having gained the characteristics of the animal it once was.
-It has exceptional qualities and retains the hide’s natural aesthetics like growth lines, marks and scars.
+Oak bark tanning — also known as vegetable tanning — has been used to make leather for thousands of years.
+Each hide is completely unique, shaped by the life and markings of the animal it once was.
+This leather keeps its natural character — the growth lines, the marks, the scars — that tell a true story.

 Leather Tannery